Xinhan Yú

 Babele Rebuilt, curated by Moyu Yang & Chang Wang, UNTITLED project space, Berlin, 2026

-Soft Assembly, curated by Josephine Fity & Jonathan Lieb, Oblong Space, Copenhagen, 2025
+Soft Assembly, curated by Josephine Fity & Jonathan Lieb, Oblong Projects Space, Copenhagen, 2025

 𝙐𝙣-𝙥𝙖𝙡𝙞𝙣𝙤𝙙𝙞𝙘 𝙍𝙚𝙘𝙪𝙧𝙧𝙚𝙣𝙘𝙚, curated by Purist Gallery, London, 2025